 Soon I reach Moose Lake, a very pretty alpine lake.

-The view opens into the vast Pipestone Valley.
+The view opens into the vast Pipestone valley.
 Not many hikers find their way into this remote area.
 I feel elated to be one of the lucky few.

-Declaring the knoll my turnaround point, I have a nice long rest here.
-I even take off my boots to give them every chance to get dry.
+Declaring the knoll my turnaround point, I have a nice long lunch break here.
+I take off my boots to give them every chance to get dry.
 They are not in a bad shape right now.
 It feels so good to wriggle my toes freely for a change.

 Further down yet another tarn adorns the meadows.
 The top of Cataract Peak is faintly visible to the south.

-When returning to the Fish Lakes Cabin, I fill up my water bottles again.
-A bit further down on the trail I take the turnoff to Lower Fish Lake.
+When returning to the Fish Lakes cabin, I fill up my water bottles again.
+A bit further down on the trail, I take the turnoff to Lower Fish Lake.
 After only half a kilometer the lake comes into view.
 The terrain around it is more open and rugged than Upper Fish Lake with the campground on its shore.

 With the sunshine today, I delight in the surroundings of North Molar Pass.
 What a difference it makes to the rainy hike in.